Mathematical Biology at the University of Utah

 Program Overview

-Research in Mathematical Biology is in four broad areas: Biofluids, Ecology and Evolutionary Biology, Neuroscience and Physiology.
-The goal of this effort is to use mathematical reasoning and techniques to gain insights into complex biological phenomena.
+Research in Mathematical Biology is in five broad areas: Biofluids and Biogels, Biophysics and Stochastics, Ecology, Epidemiology and Immunology, Neuroscience, and Physiology.
+The boundaries between these areas are quite porous, with significant overlap and interaction between them.
+However, the overarching goal of this effort is to use mathematical reasoning and techniques to gain insights into complex biological phenomena.

 A more complete description of the program is given in the links listed on the left.